Poynton: Waterways

 The Macclesfield Canal, a canal with only one flight of locks, was first proposed in 1765, but was not commenced until 1826.
 Completed in 1831, it joins the Peak Forest Canal in Marple with the Trent and Mersey Canal near Kidsgrove and forms a part of the Cheshire Ring.
 The route was chosen so it could pass close to the Poynton Colleries to transport coal to Macclesfield for the steam engines and c5,000 houses.
 It shortened the canal journey from Manchester to London by 25 mi and allowed easy carriage of coal to the cotton mills at Dukinfield.

 Railway

-The Manchester and Birmingham Railway opened a line through Poynton in 1845, which now forms a spur of the West Coast Main Line between London and Manchester.
+The Manchester & Birmingham Railway opened a line through Poynton in 1845, which now forms a spur of the West Coast Main Line between London Euston and Manchester Picadilly.
 Poynton railway station is served by northbound trains to Stockport and Manchester Piccadilly, and southbound to Macclesfield and Stoke-on-Trent.
 Services are operated by Northern Trains; they run generally hourly trains in both directions, with additional trains at peak times and fewer on Sundays.

 The Macclesfield, Bollington and Marple Railway was opened in 1869, with stations at Higher Poynton and Middlewood.
 This line was closed in January 1970 and was later converted into a shared-use path called the Middlewood Way, which was opened in 1985 by David Bellamy.